 Using a variety of sizes makes a huge difference and gives the garland more character.
 For this tutorial, I used about 4 feet of balloon tape for this garland.
 I used 3 18″ balloons, 12 12″ balloons, and 11 5″ balloons.
 This is the typical ratio no matter how long I make the garland.
 So if you are making an 8 ft garland, double the number of balloons.
 I usually shoot for an odd number of balloons for each side at first, and then add more if needed.

-4. Start Placing your Balloons
+4. Final Step – Start Placing your Balloons

 Instead of blowing up all my balloons at once and then arranging them, I like to blow the balloons up as I go.
 I do this for two reasons: I waste fewer balloons and I don’t run the risk of the balloons attracting dog hair or lint off the floor.
 Hairy balloons are not a good look.